WailBouhadda/Motion-Detection-With-Computer-Vision/README.md

 ## Background

 Motion detection is a fundamental concept in computer vision, widely used in security systems, surveillance, robotics, and more.
-This project was created as part of an online OpenCV course to help you learn and apply motion detection techniques effectively.
+This project was created as part of an online OpenCV course to help you learn and apply motion detection techniques effectively

 ## Features